 If your spouse is the primary breadwinner, you may be the one entitled to spousal support or APL.
 It is a cash stream you may be able to access when your financial situation is at a critical turning point.
 APL and how it can affect you, whether you receive or are required to pay it, is an important factor to consider in your divorce proceedings.

 The Guy’s Attorney, a dedicated alimony lawyer serving men in Dauphin, Cumberland and Perry counties in South Central PA, helps you understand the different types of financial support you may owe or be qualified to receive.
 I also help you understand the tax implications associated with all types of support.
 I take a comprehensive approach to seeing you through your divorce, striving to find equitable solutions and meet your personal financial goals.

 Get the help you need from a dedicated men’s alimony lawyer in Harrisburg, Carlisle, New Bloomfield and surrounding PA communities

 If you are contemplating divorce and are concerned about the financial implications, I can help.
 I’m glad to put my experience to use in seeing you through a confusing and often intimidating process.
-Call The Guy’s Attorney, John F. King, at 717-412-0244 or contact The Guy’s Attorney online.
-My office is conveniently located on the Carlisle Pike, just 10 minutes’ drive from Harrisburg.
+Call The Guy’s Attorney at 717-412-0244 or contact us online.
+Our office is conveniently located just off Market Street in Camp Hill – just a 10 minute drive from Harrisburg.